-In search for Tiktokers in Japan?
-TikTok is one of the most downloadable apps in the world.
+Do you love spending hours scrolling through Japanese TikTok videos?
+You’ve come to the right place.
+By now, TikTok is one of the most downloadable apps in the world.
 It gives you rapid-fire, bite-sized content that makes the whole experience addictive.
 There’s even research going on about how Chinese-based social media platform affects our attention span.
-Getting sucked through videos and videos of #FoodTok hours?
-Totally relatable.

 Jump To